ftenario/members/README.md

   password: "password",
   hostname: "localhost"

- This is assumed that you already installed Mysql database server and configured to have a suername and password.
+ This is assumed that you already installed Mysql database server and configured to have a username and password.
 ```

 ## 5. Members.Repo module is defined in lib/members/repo.ex